Kai-46/colmap_in_docker/README.md

 * run './build_colmap.sh'; this build a docker image called 'kai46/colmap:latest' on your local machine.
 * run './run_colmap.sh'; this will launch a container and lead you to an interactive bash; the script takes care of mapping host user id, and mounting host volume into the newly launched container; this script is tailored to the phoenix cluster at Cornell, and by default, it mounts the '/phoenix' directory into the launched container; feel free to modify it for your own purposes.
 * enjoy!

-Feel free to modify the Dockerfile and the two handy scripts yourlf!